Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/type-traits-typedefs.md

 ### <a name="remarks"></a>Poznámky

-Typ se jedná o synonymum specializace šablony `integral_constant`.
+Typ je synonymum pro specializaci šablony `integral_constant`.

 ### <a name="example"></a>Příklad